Please note that Embassies frequently change their visa requirements often with little or no notice!

 Important Notice – October 2009 – Application forms

-Application forms must be completed in the applicants own hand writing.
-All questions must be completed.
+Application forms must be completed with clear handwriting or typed, no corrections are allowed; if you make any mistake you will need to complete a new page.
+All relevant questions must be completed.
 Failing to do so may lead to your visa being refused.
 Passport Services are not allowed to make any changes on the application forms on behalf of clients.
-Please note that you have sign and date the form twice.
-Firstly in questions 36 and 37 and again at the bottom of the form.
+Please note that you have to sign and date the form twice.
+Firstly, in questions 36 and 37 and again at the bottom of the form.

 Proof of travel.
 Return ticket, fully paid, in your name.
 This should demonstrate that France is either the only destination for your trip, the main destination or, if there is no main destination, the first point of entry;